cppnetwork-tools/pcnetm/README.md

               packets are useful for  measuring  store-and-forward  switched  subnets,  but  make measurements of fast links behind bottlenecks inaccurate.

        -c     Ignore  routing  changes  detected during running.
-Normally, pchar will exit if it receives responses from more than one host for a  given  hop,  assuming  that  this condition  is  caused  by  a  routing  transient.
+Normally, pcnetm will exit if it receives responses from more than one host for a  given  hop,  assuming  that  this condition  is  caused  by  a  routing  transient.
 However, certain load-balancing schemes can also cause this condition.
 In such situations, using the -c option may